GiggleLiu/ScientificComputingForPhysicists/docs/src/chap2/julia-release.md

 end
 ```

-We implement the [Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system) in the `lorenz.jl` file.
-The source code of the package is as follows:
+The `include("lorenz.jl")` line includes the source code of the [`Lorenz`](https://en.wikipedia.org/wiki/Lorenz_system) system, which can be defined in the `lorenz.jl` file in the same folder.
+The source code of is as follows:

 *File*: `src/lorenz.jl`
 ~~~julia